RuttabHaroon/RuttabHaroon/README.md

 # Hello World 👋 I'm Ruttab

-I am a software developer with expertise in mobile app development.
+I am a software developer with expertise in mobile app development 📱

 # Lets connect on